 On return through the Drake Passage, again watch for seabirds and wildlife.
 Take this opportunity to attend additional presentations offered by the onboard lecturers or swap photos with new found friends as the journey continues towards Ushuaia.
 On the final day the onboard Videographer will present the Voyage-DVD with all the highlights and special encounters of your journey to Antarctica.

-Disembark the vessel after breakfast and transfer to the airport for your flight to Buenos Aires.
+Disembark the vessel after breakfast and transfer to the airport.

 Although travel insurance is not mandatory to participate in this voyage, ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Round-trip flight Buenos Aires/Ushuaia; one pre-cruise hotel night in Buenos Aires; transfers between airport/hotel and ship; ship accommodations; Wi-Fi aboard ship; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); parka and backpack; all onboard gratuities (except spa); port charges and handling fees; Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table.
+Transfers between airport and ship; ship accommodations; Wi-Fi aboard ship; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); parka and backpack; all onboard gratuities (except spa); self-serve laundrette; port charges and handling fees; Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table.
 Subject to change without notice.

 Photos: © Creative Services at Silversea Cruises, © Richard Sidey (two penguins, passenger walking), © Ray Stranagan (landscape, penguins and zodiac)